AdobeDocs/campaign-standard.en/help/channels/using/discovering-communication-channels.md

 <img src="assets/do-not-localize/icon_landing.svg" width="60px">

-Campaign comes with landing pages which are web forms that can be used to capture information on your audiences, offer subscriptions to a service, display data and grow your database.
+Campaign comes with landing pages which are web forms that can be used to **capture information on your audiences**, offer subscriptions to a service, display data and grow your database.

-Landing pages can also be used for acquiring or updating existing profiles, and to set up a double opt-in mechanism, allowing you to to protect the platform from wrong or invalid email addresses, or spambots.
+Landing pages can also be used for **acquiring or updating existing profiles**, and to set up a double opt-in mechanism, allowing you to to protect the platform from wrong or invalid email addresses, or spambots.

 Read more: